Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 >Property 'walk' is missing in type 'Employee' but required in type 'Person'.

 That's basically how structural and duck typing work.
+TypeScript has a structural typing, because it matches the duck typing of JavaScript.

+The alternative to duck types is _nominal typing_ which places more importance on the actual type (it's name), rather than what it represent inside (structure).
+Two objects are type-compatible only if they are instances of the same type.
+Even if two types have the same structure, they are just two different types, period.

 #### Partial (but enough to be great) type inference

 It's not a must to write anytime an object or function is used.
 It would be tiring and inefficient to say the least.

 If you write a type once, the compiler knows what is the type of the structure and will validate it.
+Though, it has some limitations like (TODO)

 ### Having a good configuration